Kamijo (musician): 2007–2012: Versailles

-2013: Solo career
+2013–present: Solo career and Versailles

 In January 2013, Kamijo announced he would start a solo career, with his first release being the single "Louis ~Enketsu no La Vie en Rose~" on August 28.
 While all the other members of Versailles later formed the band Jupiter with a new singer, and released their first album the same day as Kamijo's single.
 The music video for Kamijo's single features Malice Mizer and Moi dix Mois leader Mana.
 Kamijo also sang backup on the 2013 debut album Heartstrings by Aisenshi, the new band of Eizo Sakamoto (Anthem) and She-Ja (Volcano).

+For his December 28, 2015 concert at Zepp DiverCity, which was the finale of a world tour that celebrated his 20th anniversary as a musician, Kamijo recruited multiple members of his former bands to perform with him.
+This included a reunited Versailles and New Sodmy, and the classic lineup of Lareine.
+Versailles then fully resumed activities on August 7, 2016.
 In September 2018, Kamijo was one of three guest vocalists who performed with Malice Mizer for their 25th anniversary reunion concerts.

+In August 2024, Kamijo announced he would be relocating his base of operations to Los Angeles, California in summer 2025 in order to learn film music production in Hollywood and to study under a specific vocal coach.